 Support for CCSF Veterans

-* Reminder: all student veterans or dependent using their VA Education benefits will need to submit a Request for Certification EACH semester.
+* Reminder: all student veterans or dependent using their VA Education benefits will need to submit an Intake Form EACH semester.

 *Dates & Times are subject to change without prior notification